I – Social Insertion

 - Evaluating the Complementarity of Communication Tools for Learning Platforms.
 In: CSEDU 2018 International Conference on Computer Supported Education, 2018

 - Orthographic Educational Game for Portuguese Language Countries.
 In: International Conference on Computer Supported Education, 2018

-- Decobrindo sons: A game to teach music playfully.
+- Discovering Sounds: a game to teach music in a playful way.
 In: Brazilian Symposium on Informatics in Education, 2018.

-- VITA – Estimating student satisfaction through feelings analysis.
-In: Brazilian Symposium on Informatics in Education, V. 1, 2018.
+- VITA – Estimating student satisfaction through Sentiment Analysis.
+In: Brazilian Symposium on Informatics in Education, v.
+1, 2018.

-All these articles are linked to basic education, as they are applications that strengthen the learning of the contents covered and, at the same time, are linked to Data Science, primarily through the data analysis of the artifacts produced.
+All of these articles are linked to basic education, since they are applications that strengthen the learning of the contents covered and, at the same time, they are linked to Data Science, especially through the analysis of data from the evaluations of the produced artifacts.

-The interaction is broadened with elementary education through partnerships with schools in the city of Rio de Janeiro.
-An example of this is the pilot project in the GEO (Experimental Olympic Gymnasium) of Santa Teresa, where PPCIC professors are working, together with teachers of the elementary school, in the teaching-learning of robotics.
-These actions promote greater social inclusion and at the same time serve as a motivator element for these students to consider computing as a potential career to follow studies in technical high-school or undergraduate.
+The interaction expands with elementary education through partnerships with schools in the city of Rio de Janeiro.
+An example of this is the pilot project at the GEO (Ginásio Experimental Olímpico) in Santa Teresa, where PPCIC teachers are working, together with elementary school teachers, on teaching and learning robotics.
+Another example is the Girls in Robotics project, which encourages the participation and training of children and young people in the area of technology with a focus on the female audience.
+A PPCIC teacher is working together with other CEFET / RJ teachers and with teachers from five public elementary schools in the Baixada Fluminense network in the development of theoretical-practical workshops with basic knowledge of robotics and programming.
+These actions promote greater social inclusion and at the same time serve as a motivating element for these students to consider Computing as a potential career to pursue studies in high school or undergraduate.